Levin Rauch

-Baron Levin Rauch de Nyék (báró nyéki Rauch Levin; 6 October 1819 – 25 August 1890) was an Austrian-Hungarian politician and appointed Ban of Croatia-Slavonia between 1867 and 1871.
-He is most notable for securing victory of the Unionist Party through changing the election law and terrorising those who were able to vote.
+Baron Levin Rauch de Nyék (báró nyéki Rauch Levin; 6 October 1819 – 25 August 1890) was an Austro-Hungarian politician who was Ban of Croatia-Slavonia from 1867 to 1871.
+He is most notable for securing victory for the Unionist Party through changing the election law and terrorising those who were able to vote.

 Life

 His father was Dániel Freiherr Rauch de Nyék (1778–1831), while his mother was Erzsébet Farkas de Nagyjóka (1787–1858).
-His grandfather was Pál Freiherr Rauch de Nyék (c.1739–1815), colonel, who received on 6 April 1763 from Queen Maria Theresia the title of Freiherr (or Baron).
+His grandfather was Pál Freiherr Rauch de Nyék (c.1739–1815), a colonel who received the title of Freiherr from Queen Maria Theresa.
 His paternal grandmother was Anna Szegedy de Mezőszeged.
-Pál Freiherr Rauch de Nyék was promoted to major-general in 1765.

-Rauch was a member of the unionist party that advocated an integration of Croatia and Kingdom of Hungary.
-After the Revolutions of 1848, Croatia became a Habsburg crown territory separate from Hungary, but when the Austrian-Hungarian Ausgleich was signed, Austria-Hungary was created and Rauch was appointed as the acting ban (or viceroy) of Croatia on 27 June 1867.
-By this, the Croatian autonomy within the Hungarian kingdom was automatically abolished.
-During this time a new Croatian–Hungarian Settlement was negotiated and put in effect by which Croatia reinstated some of its earlier autonomy, but also lost some other rights.
-Rauch was made the official ban on 8 December 1868 and remained in office until 26 January 1871.
+Rauch was a member of the Unionist Party, a party in 19th-century Croatia-Slavonia that advocated for an unconditional union between Croatia and the Kingdom of Hungary.
+After the Revolutions of 1848, Croatia became a Habsburg crown territory separate from Hungary, but when the Austro-Hungarian Compromise of 1867 was signed, Austria-Hungary was created and Rauch was appointed as the acting ban (or viceroy) of Croatia on 27 June 1867.
+During this time a new Croatian–Hungarian Settlement was negotiated and put in effect through which Croatia reinstated some of its earlier autonomy, but also lost some other rights.
+Rauch was made the permanent ban on 8 December 1868 and remained in office until 26 January 1871.